pinkshrub/OnlineWebFun_Lectures/week2/lecture2.md

 - jQuery is just a library of day-to-day Javascript commands that you can use to manipulate the DOM
 - The DOM?
   - The Document Object Model
+  - What does that mean?
+Everything is an object.
+At the highest level is an object, called document.
+All the tags inside are converted into objects, and placed hierarchically into the document object.
+  - The document object also comes with utility functions.
+One of which is grabbing an element by it's id.

 ```
 console.dir(document);
 ```